RescueSocial/SNA-AH-Case-YouTube/README.md

 # SNA-AH-Case-YouTube
 YouTube - Social Network Analysis on Amber Heard's Case Example from Data Analysts, Researchers, and Scientists on the Disinformation/Influence Operation.
-<br>The Operaton is highly volumnious, blatant, and threatening on YouTube.
+<br>The Disinformation Operation is highly volumnious, blatant, and threatening on YouTube.

 - E.g., Videos, Accounts, Multiple Accounts with Same Comments, Timings, Like/Dislike Ratios, Coordinated Inauthentic Activity, Cluster Networks